A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Related Work

 We also note in Table~\ref{tab:theoreticalcomparison} the differences in terms of workable layers in CNNs/SNNs for different methods.
 For example, batch-normalisation (BN) layer \cite{pmlr-v37-ioffe15} is known important for the optimisation of CNNs \cite{DBLP:conf/nips/SanturkarTIM18}, but only one existing method, i.e., \cite{Rueckauer:2017}, can work with it.
 Similarly for the bias values of neurons which are pervasive for CNNs.
-Actually, the consideration of BN is argued in \cite{Han:2020} as the key reason for the higher accuracy loss in \cite{Rueckauer:2017}.
-The results of this paper show that, we can keep both BN and bias when optimising the conversion, by maintaining the consistency between the behaviour of SNN and CNN.
+Actually, the consideration of BN is argued in \cite{Sengupta:2019} as the key reason for the higher accuracy loss in \cite{Rueckauer:2017}.
+The results of this paper show that, we can keep both BN and bias without significant increased energy consumption, by maintaining the consistency between the behaviour of SNN and CNN.
+BN can help with the reduction of latency.
+As we discussed earlier and in Section 5, our ECC method may be applicable to B-SNN and further improve its performance.
+Moreover, we follow most SNN research to consider average pooling (AP) layer instead of max pooing (MP) layer.